AgentBot Tutorial

 Step 3: Understanding Default Tools

-AgentBot always includes two default tools:
+AgentBot always includes three default tools:

 These tools are automatically available, so you don't need to provide them: